-The many facets of Jorge Angel Livraga Rizzi can be seen reflected in his life’s work: the International Organization New Acropolis, which is present today in over 50 countries.
+The many facets of Jorge Angel Livraga Rizzi can be seen reflected in his life’s work: The International Organisation New Acropolis, which is present today in over 60 countries.

 Professor Livraga’s vocation for teaching and his pioneering spirit as a philosopher of the future led him to develop many of the aspects of the programme of studies of the School of Philosophy, while at the same time continuing with his own research into the comparative study of religions and the different lines of philosophical, socio-cultural, scientific and artistic thought and development.